serdeliverance/primer-server/README.md

 # primer-server

+## Stack

+- Scala 2.13
+- Akka HTTP
+- Akka Streams
+- Grpc

+## Architectural components

-TDD + Hexagonal Architecture (ports and adapters pattern)
+- `prime-number-server`: serve prime numbers through gRPC.
+It was implemented using TDD + Hexagonal Architecture (ports and adapters pattern)

+- `proxy-server`: middleware which acts as a client entrypoint to the system.
+Because it is simpler than the previous services, its layering is simpler (having just a route and service layers).
+It also was implemented using TDD.

 ## Notes